Sharan-Python/Simple_Text_To_Speech/README.md

 The text to speech package used is called "pyttsx3", to install it go to your terminal and type "pip install pyttsx3"
 ### How to use
 Once you are done installing the packages, run Main.py This will open a simple tkinter GUI where you can type your text and press speak, it will speak the text given.
+You may delete the text and type something else and press speak again to speak the new text, without having to restart the program.

 ### Possible errors
 This code should work without errors, I tested it myself, however errors can still occur if one or more of these conditions are met